Steve Lombard: Post-Crisis

 Lombard was not part of the original reboot of the Superman storyline that began in The Man of Steel.
 His first post-Crisis appearance is as a news anchor on WGBS-TV in The Adventures of Superman #467 (June 1990).

-As of the June 2008 storyline, Steve works for the Daily Planet, as the editor of the Sports section.
+In post-Crisis continuity, Steve works for the Daily Planet, as the editor of the Sports section.
 Perry White states Steve has recently returned to the paper, so it can be assumed that Steve used to work there before leaving to work for WGBS.
 Action Comics Annual #11 (May 2008) gives the following information on Steve: "Sports Reporter.
 Steve Lombard played football in high school, college, and briefly for the pros.
 He sees himself as a man's man, everything Clark Kent is not in fact.
 He is a walking encyclopedia of sports trivia and put-downs.
 Lombard cannot figure out why Lois Lane does not throw herself at him".
 It is also stated that Steve often butts heads with coworker Ron Troupe.

-In the 2008 "Brainiac" storyline, Steve makes a crude sexual advance to Lois in front of Clark.
-He insults Ron Troupe's choice of subject matter, thinking articles critical of sports means Ron 'hates' them.
-He takes great joy in assaulting colleagues with a football, laughing at their torment.
-However, once actual danger arises he is quick to take charge and work with others to make sure everyone is safe.
-For example, he and Ron save Cat Grant's life.

 The 2009-2010 miniseries Superman: Secret Origin established that Lombard, in post-Infinite Crisis continuity, was already on the staff of the Daily Planet when Clark began working there.

-Steve's first 'Rebirth' appearance is a crude confrontation with Lois in the Daily Planet newsroom.

-Steve is shot in the shoulder when he attempts to stop a crazed gunman from killing various Daily Planet employees.
-He is later seen being led away from the building.

-The cosmic-level threat, the H-Dial, manifests in a superpowered being called the Early Adopter appearing in the middle of the Daily Planet newsroom.
-Steve picks a fight with him, but the fight ends upon the arrival of teenage martial artist mutants.

 Alternate versions

-All-Star Superman

 Steve Lombard, based on the post-Crisis incarnation, appears in All-Star Superman.
-This version works as a sportswriter at the Daily Planet who later proves immune to the Bizarro virus due to his use of performance-enhancing drugs.
+This version works as a sportswriter at the Daily Planet.